francis-clairicia/EasyNetwork/docs/source/howto/serializers.rst

 ------

-The basics
+The Basics
 ==========

-Where are they used?
+Where Are They Used?
 --------------------

 A :term:`serializer` is used by a :term:`protocol object`: